-Traffic Engineering/Safety Design Planning Maintenance Operations Districts/Regions

-Enter additional comments here to clarify your response for this question or add supporting information.
+Traffic Engineering/Safety Design Planning Maintenance Operations Enter additional comments here to clarify your response for this question or add supporting information.

-The Traffic & Safety Division leads the HSIP effort, but various other divisions are involved in the process.
-Traffic/safety, project management, maintenance, and design groups are all involved at the region level, both with helping to identify candidate projects and to design and construct them.
+The Central Traffic & Safety office leads the HSIP effort, but various other divisions are involved in the process.
+The traffic/safety, project management, maintenance, and design groups are all involved at the region level, both with helping to identify candidate projects and to design and construct them.